Esty-8/sell-cycle/README.md

 ### Credits

-- This README was adapted from the structure provided in [this repository](https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/blob/main/README.md) as well as (https://github.com/TerenceTamuka/handy-man-services-fullstack-project)
+- This README was adapted from the structure provided in [this repository](https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/blob/main/README.md) as well as [this repository](https://github.com/TerenceTamuka/handy-man-services-fullstack-project)

 - **ChatGPT**: This AI tool assisted in generating ideas for the project website and provided coding ideas to enhance the app's functionality.

-- **Codemy.com** and **https://www.youtube.com/watch?v=YZvRrldjf1Y&t=865s:** I watched several Django tutorials on this channel, which greatly contributed to my development process.
+- **[Codemy](Codemy.com)** and **[freeCodeCamp](https://www.youtube.com/watch?v=YZvRrldjf1Y&t=865s:)** I watched several Django tutorials on this channel, which greatly contributed to my development process.

-- **Net Ninja**: This channel helped clarify key concepts related to templates, forms, and models used in this project.
+- **[Net Ninja](https://www.youtube.com/watch?v=wQPaXedytlg&t=174s)**: This channel helped clarify key concepts related to templates, forms, and models used in this project.